 So there’s a dumbass story behind this story.
 It is, in fact, based on actual prank-texting that happened at one point.
 It was my brother in real life, pretending to be a girl and asking some guy from school to homecoming and whatnot.
 It happened very much like this, too: the dude eventually called, my brother realized that his voice on the voicemail recording would give him away, and falsetto conversation ensued.

-So, yeah, Sano would definitely chatspeak, abbreviate, and misspell all over anyone he texted (especially with T9 and whatnot, which is the era this story is set in; ah, nostalgia), but there was no way in hell I was going to write it like that.
+So, yeah, Sano would definitely chatspeak, abbreviate, typo, and misspell all over anyone he texted (especially with T9 and whatnot, which is the era this story is set in; ah, nostalgia), but there was no way in hell I was going to write it like that.
 Consider this a translation.

 I’ve rated this story .